 2197 Chase Drive

-General Information: 916-369-9840
+General Information: 916-839-3786

-Picnic sites that have been reserved in advance and with proper CRPD permitting may serve alcohol within the reserved site only.
-CRPD policy states: “shall be unlawful for any person or organization to sell, or cause to be sold alcoholic beverages without written permission from the District Administrator.”
+Alcoholic beverages are prohibited in CRPD parks.
+However, picnic sites that have been reserved in advance and with proper CRPD permitting may serve alcohol within the reserved site only.
+CRPD policy states: “shall be unlawful for any person or organization to sell, or cause to be sold alcoholic beverages without written permission from the General Manager.”

 Park restrooms are cleaned daily or as needed for special events or when reserved.